wavespectra/wavespectra/docs/partitioning.rst

 tracking.
 The `ptm3` method has no wind sea classification, all partitions are matched with the swell thresholds and wind inputs are not required.

+Setting `systems=True` remaps the output onto a `wave_system` dimension in place of `part`, so that each tracked wave system occupies its own index and carries values along the entire time axis, null where the system does not exist.
+The time series of any wave system can then be extracted with a plain selection:

+.. ipython:: python
+    :okwarning:

+    dsys = dset.spec.partition.track(
+        wspd=dset.wspd,
+        wdir=dset.wdir,
+        dpt=dset.dpt,
+        method="ptm1",
+        systems=True,
+    )
+    dsys
+    dsys.spec.hs().plot.line(x="time", add_legend=False);

+    @savefig partitioning_track_systems.png
+    plt.draw()

+The `min_duration` argument excludes wave systems spanning fewer time steps from the `systems=True` output (all systems are kept by default).
+Note that wave systems are tracked independently at each site, so the same `wave_system` index at different sites corresponds to different, physically unrelated systems, and the `wave_system` dimension is sized by the site with the most systems with null padding entries at the other sites.
+The spectra remapping is lazy on dask datasets but the track ids must be computed upfront to define the size of the output.

 Compare the original partitions with no tracking:

 .. ipython:: python